 #3.
 Create a Facebook event

 #4.
 Post inside the Facebook event to show your enthusiasm

 #5.
-Create posts tagging the funded business or group and expressing support of the event
+Create posts tagging the funded business or group and expressing support for the event

 #6.
 If it’s a public event, generate buzz with a giveaway

 To gain the full benefits of your community sponsorship, shout about your involvement every chance you get.